daasheeo/daasheo.com/README.md

 # daasheo.com

-This is my main web and my personal portfolio.
+This is my main website and my personal portfolio.